 Mount Sinai Careers

-RN Clinical Documentation QI Specialist II (Mount Sinai Hospital) Full-Time
+Clinical Documentation QI Specialist II (Mount Sinai Hospital) Full-Time

 The Mount Sinai Health System

 Do you have what it takes to wear the badge?

 The Mount Sinai Health System’s commitment to excellence extends beyond delivering world-class health care.
 The System’s ongoing success is dependent upon our highly motivated, nonclinical professionals working to improve business operations.
 Our leadership team is driven to provide exceptional service by cultivating a workforce that is dedicated to upholding Mount Sinai’s mission of delivering innovative, breakthrough medicine with compassion and integrity.

 Are you ready to discover the world of limitless possibilities that comes with wearing the badge?
 Explore more about this opportunity and how you can help us write a new chapter in our story of unrivaled patient care!